william4122/ansible_project/readme.md

 Requires you to have a Linux VM setup

 With virt-manager possibly :p
+yes.
+QEMU is way easier than VirtualBox for automation.
+Windows will need powershell.

 Setting up our project directory on the Linux VM